 My main research interests lie in astrophysics.
 Currently, I use Bayesian Data Analysis techniques to characterize and detect exoplanets.
 In particular, I am working on improving the reflected light model used in Exonest.
 The changes will more accurately represent the nature of the phase curve of the exoplanet by taking into account the finite angular size of the host star.
-For extremely close-in exoplanets the angular size of the the host star results in the creation of a penumbral.
+For extremely close-in exoplanets the angular size of the the host star results in the creation of a penumbral zone.
 Any point within the penumbral zone of the exoplanet does not see the entirety of the apparent disk of the host star; it is in twilight.
 This zone can even extend significantly beyond the poles of the exoplanet, i.e. the polar angle delimiting the penumbral zone from the night side of the exoplanet is negative.
-Including the penumbral zone of an exoplanet in the Exonest model for reflected light will allow for a more accurate determination of the nature of the planetary emissions in photometric light curves.
-This will allow for better determination of the albedo and temperature of exoplanets.
+Including the penumbral zone of an exoplanet in the EXONEST model for reflected light will allow for a more accurate determination of the nature of the planetary emissions in photometric light curves and for better determination of related exoplanetary parameters such as albedo and temperature.

 Ph.D.
-Physics, expected graduation date December 2017, University at Albany (SUNY)
+Physics, expected graduation date Spring 2018, University at Albany (SUNY)

 M.S.
 Physics, 2016, University at Albany (SUNY)